wynham/module_13_challenge/README.md

 The second step was to compile and evaluate a binary classification model using a neural network.
 We used TensorFlow's Keras for this model.
 We then calculated the model's loss and accuracy.

-The final step in this challenge was to
+The final step in this challenge was to optimize our neural network model.
+We did this twice to explore different methods of optimization.
+The ultimate goal of this step was to improve the model's accuracy.
+With the final model, I was able to improve the model's accuracy.

+#### Note: I've included all 3 HDF5 files in the 'Resources' folder of this repository.
+Thanks!

 ---